omeka/omeka-s/README.md

-# Omeka S (Multisite)
+# Omeka S

 The Omeka S web publication system for universities, galleries, libraries, archives, and museums.
 A local network of independently curated exhibits sharing a collaboratively built pool of items and their metadata.

 ## Installation